exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 15 - The Exiled.md

 "Nothing good," Kaelen replied.
 "Probably figures I'm more useful corrupted than dead.
 Malakor tried something similar with Aric—wanted to break him, turn him into a champion of despair."

 "Didn't work with Aric.
-Won't work with you," Grimm said confidently.
+Won't work with you," Gorim said confidently.

 "Appreciate the faith.
 Still concerning that I'm on the Demon King's radar."